top of page

 A Culture of Openness

 DEIJ work is about more than messaging and programming; we're examining the culture of our organization as well.
 In 2020 we adopted DEIJ principles as part of our strategic plan, aiming to recruit more BIPOC staff and trustees over the next five year.
 We have provided training for our board on DEIJ issues, participated in a series of antiracism workshops, and hired a consultant to help us actively promote inclusivity and reflect the communities in which we operate.
-We pride ourselves on being a team that thrives on openness, respect and collaboration, and we continue to seek out ways to do this even better.
+We pride ourselves on being a team that thrives on openness, respect, and collaboration, and we continue to seek out ways to do this even better.

 We invite corporations, organizations, and individuals to partner with us as we work to improve diversity in New Jersey's conservation movement.